codeboten/opentelemetry-specification/specification/overview.md

 ## Propagators

-OpenTelemetry uses `Propagators` to serialize and deserialize `SpanContext` and `DistributedContext` into a binary or text format.
+OpenTelemetry uses `Propagators` to serialize and deserialize `SpanContext` and `CorrelationContext` into a binary or text format.
 Currently there are two types of propagators:

 - `BinaryFormat` which is used to serialize and deserialize a value into a binary representation.